perttu/Zebonastic/OPT/README.md

 Conduct prompt engineering experiments for your topic and document the results in a Jupyter notebook.
 Treat the notebook as a journal to record your experiments, including images with well-crafted prompts for your topic.

 Ensure that all images are placed in the "Images" subdirectory and are renamed using the alpha_numeric_opt.py script before uploading them to GitHub.
+See [https://github.com/aiskunks/zebonastic/tree/main/PYZ](https://github.com/aiskunks/zebonastic/tree/main/PYZ)

 Rewrite the contents of the README.md files in a way that is relevant and coherent to your chosen topic.